 Eliquis Blood-Thinner Lawsuits

-The Driscoll Firm, P.C., can help if you or a loved one has suffered internal bleeding after taking Eliquis (apixaban), a prescription blood-thinner manufactured by Bristol-Myers Squibb and Pfizer.
+The Driscoll Firm, LLC, can help if you or a loved one has suffered internal bleeding after taking Eliquis (apixaban), a prescription blood-thinner manufactured by Bristol-Myers Squibb and Pfizer.

 Uncontrollable internal bleeding, or hemorrhage, caused by Eliquis can be fatal.